microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/day2/esu/_index.md

   ![Screenshot Enable ESU Licenses](./17.png)

-**NOTE: Verify that the databases running on your Azure Arc-enabled SQL server are being discovered.
+**NOTE: Verify that the databases running on your Azure Arc-enabled SQL Server are being discovered.
 If the databases are not shown in the Azure Portal, follow these steps to fix it.**

-- Select the Azure Arc-enabled SQL server.
+- Select the Azure Arc-enabled SQL Server.

  ![Screenshot Azure Arc-enabled SQL Server resource](./18.png)